yggilabs/blog/docs/_drafts/greenlight.md

 <li>Treat other players as human beings.</li>
 </ul>
 <h3 id="engagement-roll">Engagement Roll</h3>
 <p>When asked to make an engagement roll, the player rolls the number of dice indicated and chooses any die as the result.
 If the result is even, your position is <em>Risky</em>.
-If the result is odd, tour position is <em>Desperate</em>.</p>
+If the result is odd, your position is <em>Desperate</em>.</p>
 <blockquote>
 <p>No dice? coins work too!
 Heads, your position is <em>Risky</em>.
 Tails, your position is <em>Desperate</em>.</p>
 </blockquote>